bweasels/scRNASeq-CNVCaller/README.md

 - plottingDir: directory to place stand alone plots

 We have provided a convience function, `setDirectory()`, within `Utils.R` to automatically set those directories to suit your local filesystem.
-Please edit it such that it addresses the datDir and outDir in the zipped data file, and a convenient plotting directory of your choice.
+Please edit it such that it addresses the dataDir and outDir in the zipped data file, and a convenient plotting directory of your choice.

 ## Usage